fuel000cynical/Portfolio-Blog/content/projects/_index.md

 ---
-title: "Projects"
+title: "Tech Projects"
 date: 2021-07-31
 draft: false
-summary: "Discover what I do in my spare time"
+summary: "Some of the software or hardware projects I made."
 ---